The morning show host’s contract extension is a victory for the Bari Weiss-led network news division

 Continue reading...Why This Matters

-Gayle King's contract extension at CBS News marks a significant development in the network's efforts to maintain stability in its morning lineup, following recent high-profile departures.
+Gayle King's contract extension at CBS News marks a significant development in the network's efforts to maintain its morning show lineup, underscoring the importance of high-profile talent in the competitive world of broadcast journalism.

 Coverage Snapshot